 A covered employee may take up to three consecutive working days of paid bereavement leave for the death of his or her: child (biological, adopted, foster child, step child, legal ward, child of an employee standing in place of a parent); grandchild; spouse; registered domestic partner; parent (including step-parent or guardian); grandparent; child or parent of an employee’s spouse or domestic partner; or sibling (including a half, adopted or step sibling).

 A covered employee must commence such leave within two weeks from the date of death.

 A covered employee also may take one work day of paid bereavement leave to attend the funeral of a relative other than those listed above.

-An employee should provide notice to his or her supervisor of the need for bereavement leave as soon as practicable under the circumstances.
-Unless otherwise indicated by an employee’s supervisor, an employee can confirm that he or she used bereavement leave by logging into myTime and selecting the reason for such use.
+A covered employee should provide notice to his or her supervisor of the need for bereavement leave as soon as practicable under the circumstances.
+Unless otherwise indicated by an employee’s supervisor, a covered employee can confirm that he or she used bereavement leave by logging into myTime and selecting the reason for such use.

 The University shall not in any way retaliate against an employee for requesting or obtaining leave under this Policy.

 Effective Date Supersedes Nov 3, 2016 Issuing Authority Executive Vice President Responsible Officer Human Resources